Risk Spotlight

 When should you use a cease and desist?

-If someone is using your trademark, logo, or copyrighted material without permission, a cease and desist letter can demand they stop before you take further legal action.
+If someone is using your trademark, logo, or copyrighted material without your permission, a cease and desist letter can formally demand they stop.
+This serves as a warning before you consider taking legal action to protect your intellectual property.

 Harassment or defamation

-If someone is harassing you or spreading false statements that harm your reputation, a cease and desist letter can be used to warn them to stop.
+If someone is harassing you or spreading false statements that damage your reputation, a cease and desist letter can be an effective way to warn them to stop their behavior.
+It makes clear that their actions are unacceptable and that youʼre prepared to escalate the matter if necessary.

 Breach of contract

-If a party is violating the terms of a contract—such as disclosing confidential information or not following a non-compete agreement—you might send a cease and desist to demand compliance.
+If another party is violating the terms of a contract—like sharing confidential information or failing to honor a non-compete agreement—you can use a cease and desist letter to demand that they comply with the agreement.
+This shows that you take the breach seriously and are willing to enforce your rights.

 Debt collection